-#SpeakUp (our Projects include the Tucrson Zines Writing Challenge;
+#SpeakUp (our Projects include the Tucson Zines #SpeakUp Challenge and the FM Project);

-4. …educating ourselves about how domestic violence is systemic, and helping to end that cycle (read the articles* below);
+4. …educating ourselves about how domestic violence is systemic, and helping to end that cycle by requiring trauma informed Courts (

-donating to Help End Systemic Domestic Viole2nce, and/or participating in one of our Fundraisers (Note: Donations are not tax-deductible)
+donating to Help End Systemic Domestic Violence, and/or participating in one of our Fundraisers (Note: Donations are not tax-deductible)

 *The articles linked on this page are written by Domestic Violence Support Services (unless otherwise indicated), that educate and advocate about what we can do to help end systemic domestic violence.